(a) League fees are £50 per Team entered.

 (e) Any seven-ball clearances are to be noted on the reverse of the Match Sheet and both Captains are to sign as witnesses.
 Seven Ball Clearances should also be texted in with the results including the team each player represents.

-(f) The winning team is to text the result in as soon as the match finishes.
-(At the latest result must be received by 12pm the following day).
-Any member of the team may text the result in.
+(f) Upon completion of the match the winning team is required to take a photo of the match sheet and send a copy of the photo either via text (picture message) or WhatsApp to the league contact number 07526 532380.
+(At the latest the result must be received by 12pm the following day).
+Any member of the team may communicate the result

 In the event that the match result is not received the following stipulations will apply

 - On first occurence the result will be chased and updated accordingly

 - On second occurence result will again be chased however the winning team will not receive the 2 bonus points awarded for the win